alicialawjy/bubble/README.md

 ## Project Setup
 1. Download the zip file.
-2. In your terminal, cd into the Bubble directory.
+2. In your terminal, cd into the 'Bubble' directory.
 3. Run ```python manage.py runserver``` and visit <a>http://127.0.0.1:8000/</a>

 ## Tech Stack